yoyomeng2/streamlit-deploy/README.md

 Congratulations!
 You have successfully deployed a Streamlit in Snowflake app using GitHub Actions.

-Proceed to the Streamlit Native App Deploy repo for a tutorial on how to deploy a Native App running Streamlit.
+Proceed to the [Streamlit Native App Streamlit Deploy](https://github.com/yoyomeng2/snowflake-native-app-streamlit-deploy) repo for a tutorial on how to deploy a Native App running Streamlit.

 ## License